 You already are!

-- Learn about autism, join our webinars and learn about how you can support your child.
+Learn about autism, subscribe to our portal and learn about how you can support your child.

-- Enjoy the successes.
-However small celebrate those little success as they all add up.
+Enjoy the successes.
+However small celebrate those little successes as they all add up.

-- Ask for help.
-We can offer support in a variety of ways.
-From training; our nursery; outreach support.
+Ask for help.
+We can offer support in a variety of ways including training, in our nursery and our outreach support.

-- Find other people.
+Find other people.
 As you begin this journey remember there are other people that are on the same path.
-As part of our offer we have family support groups where you can link up with people and share experiences.

 If you would like to discuss ways that Autism Early Support can help please contact us